 Patellar tendinitis is an overuse injury of the patellar tendon which connects the kneecap to the shin bone.
 The patellar tendon gives us ability to straighten the knee by connecting the quadriceps muscles of the thigh to the top of the shin bone.
 Knee tendinitis is also called Jumper’s Knee or Patellar tendonitis.
 It is the most common cause of knee pain, especially in elite athletes such as volleyball players, basketball players, and weight lifters.
 It is a common condition in teen athletes and people in their 20s and 30s.

 It is caused by repetitive mechanical stress that causes micro- trauma which creates microscopic tears in the tendon and leads to tendon degeneration.
 The result is pain and disability.
 In the worse cases, prolonged use progressively weakens the tendon and can result in a rupture of the tendon.

 - Aching pain in the front of the knee

 - Pain around the kneecap, usually felt below the kneecap but can be felt above as well

 - Pain that goes away with rest.
 The pain resolves with rest because the tendon can heal microscopic tears.

 - Pain that recurs with prolonged sitting, squatting, and climbing stairs.

 - Pain that becomes chronic with repetitive stress and can interfere with daily functions and sleep

-Who is at risk for developing knee tendinitis?
+Who is at risk for developing patellar tendinitis?

 - Recreational athletes who engage in activities that require strenuous and repetitive jumping, running, or playing sports such as soccer without proper conditioning.